 Kitchen Design Mistake Three: Not including enough workspace

 Being worktop-poor is one of the biggest issues I have with my own kitchen, often using the induction hob as extra space (it beeps forlornly when I put things down on it that aren’t magnetic) for dishes when baking or cooking a large meal.
 I pine for large stretches of uninterrupted worktop, so if you can include this, I recommend it.
 Site it where you need it the most – close to built-in ovens for hot dishes, next to a sink for washing fruit and vegetables and beside cupboards, so putting away shopping is a cinch.
 If you’re above or below average height, ask for your worktop to be higher or lower to avoid backache as you’re using it.
 Or opt for a sliding worktop, like this version from Neil Lerner.
 Depending on your kitchen size and preferences you can also consider kitchen designs for small kitchens or kitchen designs for cooking.

 Image Source: Neil Lerner

-Mistake four: Buying appliances on good looks alone
+Kitchen Design Mistake Four: Buying appliances on good looks alone

 My own dishwasher is too dinky for my dinner plates (I didn’t measure them before I bought them) and a freezer that can only just squeeze in a small amount of shopping.
 I can’t stress enough that gorgeous appliances must also suit your lifestyle.
 So, when you’re buying a fridge freezer, think about the division of space for fresh and frozen food – especially relevant in American-style models that don’t always come with a large frozen section.